 Our research is able to prove that local food enjoyment has a positive effect on customer delight (H1).
-Previous studies suggest that customer delight is about a pleasant surprise experienced by customers during a service process (Oliver et al., 1997; Berman, 2005; McNeilly, & Barr, 2006; Barnes et al., 2014).
+Previous studies suggest that customer delight is about a pleasant surprise experienced by customers during a service process (Oliver et al., 1997; Berman, 2005; McNeilly, & Barr, 2006;

+Barnes et al., 2014).
 We argue that some local foods in Yogyakarta are able to provide a pleasant surprise element to tourists due to their unique local ingredients and variety of tastes.

 Our research is able to prove that local food enjoyment has a positive effect on revisit intention (H2).
 Previous studies have noted that local foods can provide positive and authentic experiences and promote togetherness when shared during the trips (Kim et al., 2009; Jung et al., 2015; Chairy and Syahrivar, 2019).
-We argue that such positive feelings and memories may promote place attachment (Ji & Prentice, 2021) and trigger the desire to return in the future.
+We argue that positive feelings and memories with regard to local food experiences may promote place attachment (Ji & Prentice, 2021) and trigger the desire to return in the future.

 Our research is able to prove customer delight has a positive effect on revisit intention (H3a).
+In other words, pleasant and positive surprises that visitors of Yogyakarta encountered during their trips may motivate them to revisit the place.
 The finding adds a weight of evidence on the relationship between delight and intention as also demonstrated by the previous studies, such as Loureiro and Kastenholz (2011) and Kim et al. (2015).

-Finally, our research is able to prove that customer delight (partially) mediates the relationship between local food enjoyment and revisit intention (H3b).
-It means that the reason why tourists intend to return after enjoying the local foods can also be explained by customer delight.
-When tourists enjoy local foods, some may experience customer delight.
+Finally, our research can prove that customer delight (partially) mediates the relationship between local food enjoyment and revisit intention (H3b).
+It means that customer delight can also explain why tourists want to return to a tourist site after tasting the local cuisine.
+When tourists enjoy local foods, some may experience a positive and pleasant surprise hence customer delight.
 The customer delight that they experienced during the culinary trips may improve the desire to return to Yogyakarta in the future.